-Returns – The rate of interest on PPF investment is decided by the Government of India with the present rate being 7.1%.
+The Government of India decides the rate of interest on PPF investment.
+At present the rate is 7.1%.
 The returns on ELSS depend on market movements.
 The 3-year annualized historical returns on ELSS funds are 12% and above.

-Tax on Returns – PPF investments carry a tax benefit of the returns being totally tax-free.
-In ELSS, gains of over INR 1 Lakh are considered long term capital gains and are, therefore, taxed at the rate of 10%.
+PPF investments carry a tax benefit of the returns being totally tax-free.
+In ELSS, gains of over INR 1 Lakh are considered long term capital gains.
+Tax @10% is levied on the gains.

-Offered Through – PPF is offered through banks and the post office.
+Banks and the post office offer PPF.
 To invest, you would need to open a PPF account, followed by a KYC process.
 Plus you can even open a joint PPF account for and with a minor.
-ELSS is managed by a fund manager and offered by the mutual fund house.
+Mutual fund houses offer ELSS and appoint a fund manager to manage them.
 Hence, you can invest directly through the AMC website, Mutual Fund Distributor or through Demat agents and registrars.

 In both investment options, PPF and ELSS the contribution can be monthly or in a lump sum.
 In PPF, the minimum investment amount is INR 500.
 On the other hand, the maximum is INR.
 1.5 Lakhs for every financial year.
 In ELSS, you can start investing with INR 500 (SIP) and there is no upper limit of investment.